bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:30 PM CT, April 28</p>
+<p class="updated_time"> Latest data: 12:09 AM CT, April 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 61°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 63°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 6° *colder* than today.

 Currently:

-- 54°
+- 53°
-- Overcast
+- Partly Cloudy
-- 89% humidity
+- 88% humidity
 - 2 mph wind
-- 90% cloud cover
+- 56% cloud cover
-- 40 AQI 🟩
+- 37 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours